nomppy/nomppy.github.io/content/posts/impostor.md

-at the bottom are traits, like conscientiousness, agreeabless, etc. which are behaviorial tendencies. the next level up are values and motivations. whereas traits describe how someone behaves, motivations describe _why_. finally, there is the narrative identity.
+at the bottom are traits, like conscientiousness, agreeabless, etc. which are behaviorial tendencies. the next level up are values and motivations. whereas traits describe how someone behaves, motivations describe _why_. and finally, there is the narrative identity.

-narrative identity is how we understand ourselves and each other. we thread events in our past into coherent stories. where we come from, where we are now, and where we see ourselves going.
+narrative identity is how we understand ourselves and each other, how we thread events in our past into coherent stories. where we come from, where we are now, and where we see ourselves going.

 our personal narratives are selective reconstructions of our memories to fit our current beliefs.